-You spend an average of 75% of your working hours by sitting on your office chair.
+You spend an average of 75% of your working hours sitting.
 It is even said that for the current workers, sitting is the new smoking.
 Physical inactivity is very present in our working environments.
-Change your habits and go walking.
+Change your habits and go for a walk.
 It’s easy, accessible and good for your health!
 Walking brings you only good benefits!!

 Here are 10 good reasons to have a walking meeting at work.